Free Poetry Contests 2026

 No Rules Poetry Contest

 Write a poem in any style you prefer, from structured rhyme to open free verse.
-There are no formal constraints on length, meter, or pattern.
-Focus on clear imagery, voice, and emotional impact as you develop your theme.
+There are no formal rules on length, meter, or pattern.
+Just have fun.

 Free Verse Poetry Contest